omgitskuei/RPiDev/terminal/operating_file_system/readme.md

-# Administrating Packages
+# Operating the (linux-based) File system
 ---
 Notes on useful terminal commands and what they do

 > Author: Omgitskuei
 >
-> Last Updated: 2022/09/19
+> Last Updated: 2022/10/30
 >
 > Status: Active Development